Coach Like a Woman

 In addition to training, regional low-threshold events open to everyone are organized in connection with combat sports competitions and other events.
 The purpose of the events is to attract more female coaches to the coaching path and to empower those already involved in coaching through success stories of role models and experts.
 Clubs also benefit from opportunities given through the project on how to get women involved in the activities.

-Ball Sports 2013-2019
+Team Ball Sports 2013-2019

-In past years, a similar project was executed and has increased the number of women in coaching through versatile and specific actions, and has supported female coaches in team ball sports.
-In order to continue this important work, part of the project activities will be directed towards martial arts and weightlifting, but the work for women in ball sports continues also in the future.
-Ball sports involved in the project have been football, handball, ringette, floorball, ice hockey, American football, baseball, basketball, volleyball, rugby, Ultimate and ball sports for the disabled.The project cooperation with the ball sports sports federations came to a conclusion at the end of 2019.
+In previous years, a similar project was implemented and successfully increased the number of women in coaching through diverse and targeted measures, while also supporting female coaches in team ball sports.
+To continue this important work, part of the project activities was later directed toward martial arts and weightlifting; however, efforts to support women in team ball sports will also continue in the future.